Aymenworks/Find-Your-Room/README.md

 A few months ago, my classmate and I where in teams (groups of 4-5 students) for a two years real project.
 So we were in a school, maybe of 300-400 students for a little university.
 Most of the time we needed a revision room to work together.
 But it was a little difficult.
 Sometimes the room was full, sometimes it was closed.

-For this project, I remembered that.
-Beeing able to find easely a room to work, to study.
-Beeing able to know if your teammate are in a particular room and join them.
-Beeing able to find a room that suits you ( depending of the number of students presents for example ).
-An iOS project that interact with **beacons**.
+For this project, I remembered that and I made these features :
+- Beeing able to find easely a room to work, to study.
+- Beeing able to know if your teammate are in a particular room and join them.
+- Beeing able to find a room that suits you ( depending of the number of students presents for example ).
+- An iOS project that interact with **beacons**.

 That was my challenge !

 ## Requirement